Skip to content Skip to footer

 Job alternatives for living in Japan

 This article was written with the intention of giving fresh ideas to expats living in Japan.
 You may have found options are limited here, be feeling stuck in an unfulfilling job, or are just looking to make some changes.
 I’ve compiled a list of job alternatives that I’ve personally gathered over my time living here.
-This article will be most helpful to those already living in Japan that hold a visa allowing them to work, and not as helpful to those seeking visa sponsorship.

 If you’re at a loss for ideas, feeling stunted, are a trailing spouse, married to a Japanese person, don’t have a bachelors degree, aren’t fluent in the local language, or have no idea how you even got here, this article may be right for you.